JJ/granada-off/text/earthquakes.md

 California,
 [building code includes a certain amount of reinforcement](https://es.wikipedia.org/wiki/Norma_de_Construcci%C3%B3n_Sismorresistente) in areas with high seismicity, such as Granada and Málaga.
-In fact, the zone with the highest sismicity protection is East of Granada, in Santa Fé, the city you go across on your way from Seville, Málaga or the airport.
+In fact, the zone with the highest seismicity protection is East of Granada, in Santa Fé, the city you go across on your way from Seville, Málaga or the airport.